deltabravo777/deltabravo777/README.md

 - Languages and Frameworks:
 - Full Stack Web Developer.
 Exemplary in C# (including Generics, Asynchronous Programming, LINQ, Serialization, Streams, Reactive Extensions, and Events).
 Proficient in ASP.NET (including Authentication and Authorization, SQLite, Database Migrations, Route Encryption, Email Confirmation, and Password Reset).
 Introductory in C++
 - Comfortable with HTML, CSS, Bootstrap 5, SQL Server Management Studio (T-SQL), and Razor.
-Familiar with React, Angular and other SQL databases.
-Furthering expertise with MIT OpenCourseWare, acquired concepts including Electrical Engineering / Circuits on top of Databases & Algorithms (search and sort algorithms, graphs, paths [such as Dijkstra], dynamic programming, 2-3 Trees, and Van Emde Boas to name a few concepts)
+Familiar with React, Angular, and other SQL databases.
+Furthering expertise with MIT OpenCourseWare, acquired concepts including Electrical Engineering / Circuits (delays, op-amps) on top of Databases & Algorithms (search and sort algorithms, graphs, paths [such as Dijkstra], dynamic programming, 2-3 Trees, and Van Emde Boas to name a few concepts)

 - I have spent time working on a few projects if that interests you